zmap/pybulkwhois/README.md

 This is a Python library that allows interacting with the bulk WHOIS data that RIRs (e.g., RIPE, ARIN, AFRINIC) provide about the ownership of ASes and netblocks.

+Run from top level directory using:
+> python2 -m pybulkwhois.target

 ### License and Copyright